Cap-go/capgo/src/pages/blog/appcenter-migration.md

 npx cap init
 ```

-The CLI will ask you a few questions, starting with your app name, and the package id you would like to use for your app.
+The CLI will ask you a few questions, starting with your app name, and the package ID you would like to use for your app.

 Finally, commit the new files to your project: